 Speech-language pathology (SLP) services provide for the identification, assessment and treatment of speech, language and swallowing disorders in children and adults.
 Therapy facilitates the development or rehabilitation of functional communication or swallowing.

 Speech therapy covers a wide range of services for all ages, from birth to very old age, and is provided in schools, hospitals, home care, rehabilitation centers, and nursing homes.
 Speech-language pathologists (SLPs) work with individuals who have physical or cognitive deficits/disorders resulting in difficulty communicating.
-Communication includes speech (articulation, voice, prosody) and language (phonology, morphology, syntax, semantics, pragmatics, both receptive and expressive language, including reading and writing).
+Communication includes speech (articulation, voice, linguistics) and language (phonology, morphology, syntax, semantics, pragmatics, both receptive and expressive language, including reading and writing).
 SLPs treat acquired reading and writing impairments in adults and children who have previously learned how to read and write and are diagnosed with neurologic impairments.
 SLP also provide services for individuals with dysphagia (difficulty swallowing).

 Note: Many benefit plans include a maximum allowable speech therapy benefit, either in duration of treatment or in number of visits.
 When the maximum allowable benefit is exhausted, coverage will no longer be provided even if the medical necessity criteria described below are met.

 Note: Please see the following related documents for additional information: